 Concerned over the time and effort it will take to get your formulas approved by management?

 Well you are in luck; many software applications employ multi-level work flows to gain management approval of formulas.
-Leading applications associate specific managers to specific formula attributes, such as ingredients, physical properties, costs, QC tests and special instructions.
+Leading chemical formulation applications associate specific managers to specific formula attributes, such as ingredients, physical properties, costs, QC tests and special instructions.
 When a formula is submitted for approval, one or more managers in the approval chain will be notified via an alert message within their active desktop transaction or an email.
 Clicking on the link within the notification message, a manager is directed to the specific formula attributes requiring their review and approval.
 In terms of GHS compliance, some formulation modules can directly forward approved formula specifications to 3rd party service providers for the generation of SDS documents, which can be attached to the formula records.

-Similar to gaining formula approvals, industry specific software solutions give packaging designers the same controls over gaining approval for their packaging BOM specifications.
+Similar to gaining formula approvals, chemical industry specific software solutions give packaging designers the same controls over gaining approval for their packaging BOM specifications.

 Justifying New Software Capabilities

 There are plenty of articles written on why paints and coatings manufacturers are looking to provide their customers with safe and sustainable products.
 Replacing lead compounds, formaldehyde, MIT and VOCs with alternates that can reduce environmental impact, energy costs and health risks, while ensuring quality, sustainability and durability is a common theme.